Cytnx-dev/Cytnx/docs/source/guide/uniten/blocks.rst

 .. note::

     The order of the blocks in a UniTensor depends on how the tensor was created.
-If you want to access blocks with certain quantum numbers, use *UniTensor.get_block(qindices)*.
+If you want to access blocks with certain quantum number indices, use *UniTensor.get_block(qindices)*.

 **Getting all blocks:**